Russia’s Internet censor says it will block access to Facebook

 The move represents a significant shift for the Russian Internet ecosystem, which is rapidly diverging from the West as Russia’s Internet agency cracks down on Western media and some Western tech companies pull service from Russia.
 Russia is one of only a handful of governments around the world to block Facebook, joining China and North Korea.

 The move is an escalation from last week, when the agency said it would slow traffic to the platforms.
-Throughout the week, the Roskomnadzor has been publicly putting Facebook on notice.
+Throughout the week, Roskomnadzor has been publicly putting Facebook on notice.
 It said it sent the company multiple letters demanding it remove restrictions on Russian media, accusing the company of trying to “form a one-sided picture.”
 In one letter, it called the company to lift its ban in Europe on RT and Sputnik, two Russian state media outlets.

 “Soon, millions of ordinary Russians will find themselves cut off from reliable information, deprived of their everyday ways of connecting with family and silenced from speaking out,” said Nick Clegg, Facebook president for public affairs, in a tweet, about the decision.
 “We will continue to do everything we can to restore our services so they remain available to people to safely and securely express themselves and organize for action.”